xzhang03/NidaqGUI/Configs/Readme.md

 nicfg.optophotometry.cycle = 30;
 ```

 Opto pulse width.
 This corresponds to T2 in the image above.
-Notice that normally Optopulse gets turned on as soon as a photometry pulse is off (to allow as much time as possible for opto pulse to decay before taking a photometry time point), so this number is normally 14 or less given that photometry pulses are 6 ms each (i.e., max 70% duty cycle).
+Notice that normally Optopulse gets turned on as soon as a photometry pulse is off (TP1 = T1, to allow as much time as possible for opto pulse to decay before taking a photometry time point), so this number is normally 14 or less given that photometry pulses are 6 ms each (i.e., max 70% duty cycle).
 You can however increase it to 20 if you set overlap to true below to get 100% duty cycle.
 ```matlab
 nicfg.optophotometry.pulsewidth = 10;
 ```